-Although the methodology allows burning of woody biomass as part of forest management, the project complies with national regulations that restrict the use of controlled burning as part of agricultural soil management (DECREE NUMBER 4296 OF 2004).
-According to said decree, this activity is sanctioned by the regional autonomous corporations.
+Although the methodology allows the burning of woody biomass as part of forest management, the project complies with national regulations that restrict the use of controlled burning as part of agricultural soil management (DECREE NUMBER 4296 OF 2004).
+According to the said decree, this activity is sanctioned by the regional autonomous corporations.
 Therefore, burning and its potential emissions are NOT considered in the project activity.

 Project emissions/removals